Valkyr-JS/StashReels/README.md

 Most of the app's state lives in a Zustand store in `packages/tv-ui/src/store/appStateStore.ts` so that it can be accessed anywhere in the codebase without needing to do lots of prop drilling.
-`packages/tv-ui/src/store/stashConfigStore.ts` houses config that lives in stash such as the users saved filters (although this has ended up being a little clunky and maybe refactored into a hook like `useScenes()` at some point in the future).
+`packages/tv-ui/src/store/stashConfigStore.ts` houses config that lives in stash such as the users saved filters (although this has ended up being a little clunky and maybe refactored into a hook like `useMediaItems()` at some point in the future).

 Stash's ScenePlayer component is in some ways tightly coupled to Stash's codebase so